Sir James Bland Lamb, 1st Bt.1

 Lady Elizabeth Scot Lindsay was born on 11 October 1763.1 She was the daughter of James Lindsay, 5th Earl of Balcarres and Anne Dalrymple.1 She married Philip Yorke, 3rd Earl of Hardwicke, son of Hon.
 Charles Yorke and Katharine Freeman, on 24 July 1782.
 She died on 26 May 1858 at age 94.1

 Her married name became Yorke.
-As a result of her marriage, Lady Elizabeth Scot Lindsay was styled as Countess of Hardwicke on 16 May 1796.1
+After her marriage, Lady Elizabeth Scot Lindsay was styled as Countess of Hardwicke on 16 May 1796.1

 Children of Lady Elizabeth Scot Lindsay and Philip Yorke, 3rd Earl of Hardwicke